 1. Advanced security protection is too expensive and complicated for most small businesses.

 Your data is one of your company's greatest assets, so investing in its security should be a top priority.
 The good news is that you don't need a big IT budget because many security measures are free or inexpensive.
 In many cases, it doesn't cost a penny extra to regularly download software updates, take advantage of your operating system's encryption capabilities, enforce the use of strong passwords and use internet browsers with security features.

 One option is Tinfoil Security, which tests your website for vulnerabilities against virtual attacks.
 Costs start at $59 per month.
 Another solution to consider is having a portable, encrypted hard drive such as Western Digital's My Book Essential, starting around $100 for up to 1.5 Terabytes of storage with automatic, continuous data backup and password protection.

-2. Reaching more customers requires an in-house social
+2. Reaching more customers requires an in-house social media genius.

 You may not be able to afford a social media expert, but that doesn't mean you can't use social networks to get the word out about your products and services.
 Many free, online tools can help you increase your visibility, reach more customers and monitor your social media presence.

 One of those tools is Brandify, which can help you assess the online strength of your brand.
 It can help identify simple actions you can take to reach more customers, such as claiming ownership of automatically generated profiles and updating business information in online directories.
 Brandify can notify you when customers interact with your brand via social networks.
 And if your company has no social media presence to speak of, it can help you determine the steps required to get started.

 Another is Monitter, which tracks Twitter mentions of your company, as well as your competition, in real-time for free.
 Keep this interface open on your Internet browser and you can remain in-the-know as to what people are saying about your product or service and how your competition fits into the picture.